goldnate/misc/Tabling.md

 #### How to not bother people

 Look at their eyes.
 You can sense whether they are guarded, or lost in thought or conversation, or open to engagement.

+#### Confidence in our politics

+People who disagree will disagree.
+Some may be moved, but if you don't try to engage them, they never will.
+Learn when someone is just wasting your time and be very honest in saying goodbye to those people, "talking with you is interesting, but I'm here to meet new people.
+Maybe we'll meet again."